 Consistent weight lifting can also develop specific parts of the brain.
 And this development had been tied to an improvement in cognitive function.

-The first week of my straight training exercise was tough.
+The first week of my weight training exercise was tough.
 I could feel pain sensations sweeping through my body.
 Although I thought of quitting, I ignored those thoughts and pushed past the pain and discomfort.

 That’s another distinctive characteristic of mindfulness—recognizing your feelings and thoughts while being withdrawn from them.
 MRI scans reveal that programs like mindfulness can cause structural and functional changes in the brain.
-However, lifting weights a few times weekly may do the job just also.
+Lifting weights a few times weekly may also creates these changes.

 Lifting weights can keep the mind and body in top shape.
-In most cases, it may offer results similar to cutting-edge depression treatments.
-It is important to note that strength training alone may not help cure anxiety and depression.
-However, it can help you feel better, manage depression, improve your cognitive well-being.
+In most cases, it may offer results similar to psychotherapy and medications.
+It is important to note that strength training alone may not help cure anxiety and depression; however, it can help you feel better, manage depression, improve your cognitive well-being.